techidaily/site-phone-solutions/source/_posts/in-2024-ultimate-guide-to-free-pptp-vpn-for-beginners-on-apple-iphone-12-pro-drfone-by-drfone-virtual-ios.md

 ![Ispoofer account suspension pic](https://images.wondershare.com/drfone/2020/2020/Ispoofer-account-suspension-pic-4.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/6kzbT13ds3M?si=hBInu0Or-cX2ANJF" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 The main target users for iSpoofer were the Pokemon Go players.
 With them gone, the revenue and usage of the app have reduced to a great extent and the creators have decided to pull the app out.
 And that is why you will no longer find a new version of iSpoofer that will be compatible with the game.
 The older version has anyway been blacklisted and won’t be of any use for the players and no iSpoofer update information so far

 Even in 2021, there is no guarantee that the app will be back so it’s better to not keep the hopes up.
 The major business for the app could have been in 2020 when the world stayed home.
 However, if everyone was unable to download and update the app in the year 2020, there are very bleak chances of having it back in 2021.